- The juggle is real! Tell us a little bit about yourself, your family, your brand and how you found yourself in the juggle!

 - What is your favourite Silky Tots product and why?

-I have to say the cot slip, this was the original and the one I’m most proud of… but watch this space, I have an exciting new range dropping soon and perhaps my answer will change!
+I have to say the cot sleeve, this was the original and the one I’m most proud of… but watch this space, I have an exciting new range dropping soon and perhaps my answer will change!

 - What is your best parenting purchase (2nd to Silky Tots, obviously)?